-The rusty-spotted cat, also known as the 'hummingbird of the cat family', is one of the smallest wild cat species in the world.
+The Rusty-spotted cat, also known as the 'hummingbird of the cat family', is one of the smallest wild cat species in the world.
 With its diminutive size and striking appearance, this feline is a fascinating creature to learn about.
-The rusty-spotted cat weighs only 2-3 pounds and has a body length of 14-19 inches.
+The Rusty-spotted cat weighs only 2-3 pounds and has a body length of 14-19 inches.
 Despite its small size, this wild cat is a skilled hunter and can take down prey much more significantly than itself.
-In this blog, we'll explore the rusty-spotted cat's unique characteristics and behaviors and explore why it is considered one of the most impressive small cats in the animal kingdom.
+In this blog, we'll explore the Rusty-spotted cat's unique characteristics, behaviours and explore why it is considered one of the most impressive small cats in the animal kingdom.

 - HB Length: 35-48 cm (13-19′′)